probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/known-peers-among-20-closest.png)

 The plot displays the Probability Density Function (PDF) and Cumulative Distribution Function (CDF) of the number of peers, among the 20 closest, in a node's routing table **[FEEDBACK WELCOME: IS IT CLEAR?
 REFORMULATION WELCOME]**.
 It shows that 59.XX% **[TODO: INSERT NUMBER]** of the peers have all of their 20 closest peers in their routing table, which is expected in a network with no churn.
-Only 5.XX% of the nodes **[TODO: INSERT NUMBER]** know 17 or less of their 20 closest peers.
+Only 5.XX% of the nodes **[TODO: INSERT NUMBER]** know 17 or less of their 20 closest peers, which is surprisingly good given the high churn rate studied in [RFM2](./rfm2-uptime-and-churn.md).
 These results show how resilient is the Kademlia routing table in the IPFS network. **[TODO: ADD SOMETHING CONCRETE TO UNDERLINE THE PERFORMANCE]**

 ### Closest Peers distribution in k-buckets